Designing with AI

 We were also proofing out a analytics dashboard that would help the design system see where designers were most confused and give us data we needed to identify gaps and prioritize work within the design system.

-The project was the first step in a bigger design system review agent that, ultimately, would give feedback on all parts of a design (behavior, design tokens, states, etc) The project was paused when my role was terminated.
-The thinking behind it, that design systems need a conversational interface to be truly usable at scale, is something I'd continue in any role.
+The project was the first step in a bigger design system review agent that, ultimately, would give feedback on all parts of a design (behavior, design tokens, states, etc) The project was paused when my role ended, but the thinking behind it, that design systems need a conversational interface to be truly usable at scale, is something I'd continue in any role.

 Each piece of work pushed against a simple assumption about AI.